chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## What it does
 This Alfred workflow enables academic citing and publishing with any markdown app like iA Writer, Ulysses, or Scrivener.
 It does so by offering a Citation Picker for [Pandoc Markdown Citations](https://pandoc.org/MANUAL.html#pandocs-markdown) and by automatically converting Markdown files into `.docx`, `.pdf`, `.html`, or `.pptx` with the proper bibliography.

 This workflow is made for academics who neither like Word nor LaTeX.
 As the name suggests, this workflow is basically a user-friendly interface for Pandoc, allowing you to make use of Pandoc's capabilities without ever having to open the Terminal.

-Also, the BibTeX-Citation Picker is quick and feature-rich if you want to use it without Pandoc.
+The workflow otherwise also features some useful auxiliary functions, like for example the word count that your bibliography will have after the conversion (markdown app cannot calculate the word count of the bibliography as it hasn't been created yet).

 ## Download
 ➡️ [Latest Release on GitHub](https://github.com/chrisgrieser/pandoc_alfred/releases)